MikeSmithLabTeam/particletracker/docs/source/rstfiles/extending/keyfiles.rst

 all the frames either with the "process_part" or "process".
 When you check the "use_part" the software switches from using the vidname_temp.hdf5 file to the vidname.hdf5 to perform postprocessing / annotation.
 This is sometimes necessary.
 For instance to calculate a trajectory you must work with data from other frames.
+The vidname.hdf5 also represents the data file to which your tracked video data is stored and is the one you should access in the Jupyter Notebook to continue with the analysis.